kamanashisroy/familydoctor/docs/design_document.md

 Future considerations
 ======================

 The service should be tested by users and there should be site feedback for that.
+It also should have the mobile website part.